Advertisement

 Make a To-Do List

 Writing down a to-do list takes just a minute and saves you more time than that.
-Creating a clear (and realistic) game plan for what you want to accomplish helps you tackle your day, so you don't get bogged down in the unimportant details that eat up your time.
-The payoff: less stress and more time to enjoy the coffee you just poured.
+Creating a clear and realistic plan for what you want to accomplish helps you get through your day without getting stuck in unimportant details that eat up your time.
+The benefit is less stress and more time to enjoy that cup of coffee you just poured.

 holding hands